corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/operating/setup-ssl-encryption.md

 ## Add SSL configuration to `node.conf`

 Once you have obtained a certificate, place it into a directory that the node can access.
-Then add the following section to your node's `node.conf` file, under `httpRpcSettings`.
+Then add this section to your node's `node.conf` file, under `httpRpcSettings`:

 ```
 "ssl": {